Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 > More info about typing component events: https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#typing-component-events

-Now a question may arise... what if I want to bubble up a dispatch event to an ancestor that is not direct, do I have to recreate a dispatcher per event?
+Now a question may arise... what if I want to bubble up a dispatch event to an ancestor that is not a direct ancestor, do I have to recreate a dispatcher per event?
 The answer is NO, Svelte offers a shortcut for this (on:Message, more info: https://svelte.dev/tutorial/event-forwarding):

 Let's keep on building our component, we got one slider for the red component, but we need two more, let's create a super component that will instantiate the three color components.